Fatherland Front (Austria)

-The Fatherland Front (Vaterländische Front, VF) was the far-right conservative, authoritarian, nationalist, corporatist, and Catholic ruling political organisation of the Federal State of Austria.
+The Fatherland Front (Vaterländische Front, VF) was the ruling political organisation of the Federal State of Austria.
 It claimed to be a nonpartisan movement, and aimed to unite all the people of Austria, overcoming political and social divisions.
 Established on 20 May 1933 by Christian Social Chancellor Engelbert Dollfuss as the only legally permitted party in the country, it was aligned with the Catholic Church, and did not advocate any racial ideology.
-It advocated Austrian nationalism and independence from Germany on the basis of protecting Austria's Catholic religious identity from what they considered a Protestant-dominated German state.
+A right-wing conservative, authoritarian, nationalist, corporatist, and Catholic organisation, it advocated independence from Germany on the basis of protecting Austria's Catholic religious identity from what they considered a Protestant-dominated German state.

 The Fatherland Front, which was strongly linked with Austria's Catholic clergy, absorbed Dollfuss's Christian Social Party, the agrarian Landbund and the right-wing paramilitary Heimwehren, all of which were opposed to Nazism, Marxism, laissez-faire capitalism and liberal democracy.
 It established an authoritarian and corporatist regime, the Federal State of Austria, which is commonly known in German as the Ständestaat ("corporate state").
 According to the Fatherland Front this form of government and society implemented the social teaching of Pope Pius XI's 1931 encyclical Quadragesimo anno.
 The Front banned and persecuted all its political opponents, including Communists, Social Democrats—who fought against it in a brief civil war in February 1934—as well as the Austrian Nazis who wanted Austria to join Germany.
 Chancellor Dollfuss was assassinated by the Nazis in July 1934.
 He was succeeded as leader of the VF and Chancellor of Austria by Kurt Schuschnigg, who ruled until the invigorated Nazis forced him to resign on 11 March 1938.
 Austria was annexed by Nazi Germany the next day.

 The Fatherland Front maintained a cultural and recreational organisation, called "New Life" (Neues Leben), similar to Germany's Strength Through Joy.
 The "League of Jewish Front Soldiers" (Bund Jüdischer Frontsoldaten), the largest of several Jewish defense paramilitaries active in Austria at the time, was incorporated into the Fatherland Front.

 The role of the Fatherland Front has been a contentious point in post-war Austrian historiography.
 While many historians consider it to be the exponent of an Austrian and Catholic-clerical variant of fascism—dubbed "Austrofascism"—and make it responsible for the failure of liberal democracy in Austria, conservative authors stress its credits in defending the country's independence and opposition to Nazism.